docpad/docpad/README.md

 			<% end %>
 		<% end %>
 		```

-	- DocPad also supports a series of other templating engines which are listed later on :-)

 1. Cool that makes sense... now how did `Hello **World!**` in our document get converted into `Hello <strong>World!</strong>`?

 	- That was possible as that file was a [Markdown](http://daringfireball.net/projects/markdown/basics) file (hence the `.md` extension it had).
-Markdown is a great markup language as with it you have an extremely simple and readable document which generates a rich semantic HTML document.

-	- DocPad also supports a series of other markup languages which are listed later on :-)
+Markdown is fantastic for working with text based documents, as it really allows you to focus in on your content instead of the syntax for formatting the document!

 ## Installing